EPFL-BIO-210/BIO-210-CourseMaterials/_sources/docs/week_3.md

 `conda install -c conda-forge jupyterlab`

 Note that conda might not have all the packages you need.
-In this case, you can use pip to install the missing packages (for a comparison between conda and pip, you can have a look [here](https://pythonspeed.com/articles/conda-vs-pip/))
+In this case, you can use pip to install the missing packages (for a comparison between conda and pip, you can have a look [here](https://pythonspeed.com/articles/conda-vs-pip/)), e.g.:

+`pip install numpy`

 Remaining inside the generated virtual environment, we can navigate to the class repository.